BenSummerhayes/PAGE/README.md

 This tool will enable you to created, edit and handle API’s.

-It has a build in API Key and Security Token handler system.
+It has a built in API Key and Security Token handler system.

 Furthermore it has an inbuilt version control system.